user42_kevin.gpg-- GnuPG public key, binary

 savannah or keyserver like

-.asc are from the new key (its subkey).
+.asc signatures are from the new key (its subkey).
 The Perl

 Of course there's limited point giving key finding instructions here.
-Unless you get it or verify by an independent channel then it's no better than a checksum.
+Unless you get it or verify by an independent channel then it's not much better than a checksum.

 All of tuxfamily can be reached by either

 https.
 Links here to the download area are mostly

 https in the interests of maintaining privacy and security for